This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

-Big Bear Snow Play: Of course, the weekend WE went to Big Bear……there was no snow.
+Big Bear Snow Play: Of course, the weekend WE went to Big Bear the first time……there was no snow.
 You have to laugh, after MONTHS of telling Lydia there would be snow, there wasn't.
 Luckily Big Bear Snow Play saved the day.
 It has sledding hills, tubes for snow tubing, and plenty of space for snowball fights.

-Big Bear Village Bear Hunt: Big Bear Village is home to a TON of wood carved bear statues.
+Big Bear Village Bear Scavenger Hunt: Big Bear Village is home to a TON of wood carved bear statues.
 Lydia loved walking around the town trying to find them ALL.
 It was perfect entertainment while we sipped on afternoon lattes, and enjoyed the mountain air.